rakirs2/Nand2Tetris/ReadingNotes/CH2_BooleanArithmetic.md

 ### Most Significant BIts (MSB) - bits of the highest value (left most)

+### Overflow - when the result of an operation requires more data than the word size

 ### nbit - any number bit binary number

+### radix complement

 ### word size - the number of bits that a computer sues to represent a bit of information